Control of Noise at Work 2005

-Having worked as acoustic consultants for almost half a century, we are proud to have contributed to a number of major projects across the UK and the rest of the world.
+Having worked as acoustic consultants for over half a century, we are proud to have contributed to a number of major projects across the UK and the rest of the world.

 Our team bring a wealth of experience to every project, whether it be planning, performance prediction, design, inspection, troubleshooting, measurement or commissioning.
 We have developed an industry-leading approach to acoustic consultancy and provide independent support on anything where noise or vibration is an issue using the latest measurement equipment and computer modelling programs.

 We believe in delivering quality acoustic advice and by appointing us at an early stage in the project we can advise on the acoustic design and avoid any retrospective building works if appointed later.

 When working with us, you can expect excellent, cost-effective solutions developed by professionals and presented in a language you understand.